linoush/DM_Velocity_Distribution/README.md

 # DARK MATTER IN DISEQUILIBRIUM: THE LOCAL VELOCITY DISTRIBUTION FROM SDSS-GAIA
 ## Work published as [arXiv:], by Lina Necib, Mariangela Lisanti, and Vasily Belokurov

+For any questions, please email lnecib at caltech dot edu.

 ### Abstract:

 ### Datasets:

 This is the most up-to-date source for the velocity distribution.
 We provide the following functions:
-* f(v) total: this is the velocity distribution in heliocentric frame that sums both the substructure and halo components with their relative contribution.
+* f(v) total: this is the velocity distribution in heliocentric frame that sums both the substructure and halo components with their relative contributio, normalized to 1.
 * f(v) substructure: this is the substructure component's velocity distribution in heliocentric frame, normalized to 1.
 * f(v) halo: this is the halo component's velocity distribution in heliocentric frame, normalized to 1.
 * f(v) SHM: this is the standard halo model's velocity distribution in heliocentric frame, normalized to 1.